ASUNARO: Action for Youth Rights of Korea

-The ASUNARO: Action for Youth Rights of Korea (청소년인권행동 아수나로), also known as Asunaro is a youth rights organization based in South Korea.
+The ASUNARO: Action for Youth Rights of Korea (청소년인권행동 아수나로), also known as Asunaro, is a youth rights organization based in South Korea.
 The Asunaro was established in 2004 a small forum of the name of Asunaro: Research Forum for Youth Rights, the name was changed to ASUNARO: Action for Youth Rights of Korea in February 2006.

 As Asunaro aims to build an equal, democratic society, there are no central departments or representatives.
 Usually many teams work on a national scale for specific needs, but people in the teams does not represent Asunaro workers and anyone can work in the teams.
 If needed, a few people will be elected and be in charge for the job.

 Asunaro has criticized the long study hours South Korean students face in the South Korean education system.
-The organization provided information for the 2021 Human Rights Watch report on LGBT rights in South Korea.
+The organization provided information for the 2021 Human Rights Watch report on LGBTQ rights in South Korea.
 In 2022, Asunaro endorsed a statement condemning Russia's invasion of Ukraine.

 In December 2024, after President Yoon Suk-yeol's martial law declaration, Asunaro and fellow youth rights organization Jieum launched a grassroots petition, titled “Declaration on the National Crisis”, that called for Yoon's impeachment.
 More than 52,000 people signed the petition, including 123 advocacy groups.

 Every local branches are at the equal terms.
 Currently, there are 6 local branches, 4 local semi-branches, and several other local communities.

 The name Asunaro originated from the imaginary youth organization in the novel Kibō no Kuni no Exodus by Ryū Murakami.